Why is my pressure washer filthy

 How often should I clean my pressure washer?

-Can I use vinegar to clean my pressure washer?
+Can I use household cleaning products in my pressure washer?

 Connect with certified professionals in your area